mirtft/pyansys_wall/README.md

 # pyansys_wall

+# Make three folders in your user directory:
+# .virtualenvs
+# git
+# tmp

+# Install VS Code on your computer
+# Install git on your computer
+# In VS Code install python extension (cntl+shift+x to get to the extension side panel)
+# In VS Code clone the pyansys_wall git repository to your git folder

 # In VS Code, go to View - Appearance - Panel
 # In the panel at the bottom go to Terminal
 # Copy paste the non-hashed lines into terminal and hit enter to execute the line